 We used several approaches to validate the model.
 First, we provided information on the preliminary model approach, inputs, and results to the manufacturers of the targeted drugs.
 Feedback from these companies resulted in the identification of an error in drug cost, and revisions to the model including addition of drug-specific discontinuation rates, modification of average patient weight, and inclusion of a switching cost for second-line targeted drug treatment.
-We also adjusted our base-case drug costs from WAC to discounts off WAC to reflect real-world pricing, based on net price data from SSR.23 We also added scenario analyses to assess the patient-centered impacts of achieving PASI 100 and improvement in work productivity.
+We also adjusted our base-case drug costs from WAC to discounts off WAC to reflect real-world pricing,

+Final Evidence Report - Targeted Immunomodulators for the Treatment of Moderate-Severe Plaque Psoriasis Return to Table of Contents based on net price data from SSR.25 We also added scenario analyses to assess the patient-centered impacts of achieving PASI 100 and improvement in work productivity.

 Second, we developed a simple 'back-of-the-envelope' model to assess one-year clinical and economic outcomes based on first-line targeted therapy only.
 The results of the two models were similar.
-Third, we compared our results with an independently developed (unpublished) model based on the York model framework.
-The results from these two models were generally similar.
+Third, we compared our results with an independently developed (unpublished) model based on the York model framework.129 The results from these two models were generally similar.
 Lastly, we conducted various sensitivity and scenario analyses, as described below, to assess model behavior.